Hospitals & Services

 For nurses working withen the CDHB, This is the link to the online application form

 Please note that CDHB and Pegasus nurses applying for HWNZ funding to study postgraduate nursing education are required to have an endorsed PDRP (Professional Development Recognition Programme) portfolio at the time of application.
 Endorsement can be at competent, proficient or expert level.
 Nurses working in designated senior nursing roles are exempt from this.

 Applications are now closed for the 2017 CHAP programme.

 Further information is available on the main page

-Applications are now closed for the 2017 GAP programme.
+Applications are now open for the 2018 GAP programme.

 Trainees who have been approved travel funding should use the following procedure to claim their reimbursements:

 For a full list of the convenient ways that you can contact us, refer to the Contact Us page